jhakonen/wot-teamspeak-mod/README.md

 Changelog
 ---------
+Version 0.3.2, 7.10.2014:
+- Fixed regression: 'not connected' -spam in system notification center.

 Version 0.3.1, 6.10.2014:
 - Refactored client query handling to use asynchat.
 - Client query connection is now closed and reconnected if an API error occurs.